abhi3700/Gaana/Gaana_songs_download README.md

 	- So, just "Add folder to library" in iTunes.
 	- then select the songs and "drag and drop" into required destination folder.

+## Download process
+* Open Gaana in desktop and search songs one by one.
+* download the songs and cut paste the songs in DCIM.gaana folder.
+* TROUBLESHOOTING:
+	- If the song is not getting downloaded, then just re-install the .apk and try download again.
+The issue will be resolved.

 ## Resources
 * https://github.com/PathriK/GaanaExtractor [DEPRECATED]